fenhl/ootrstats/README.md

 If this subcommand is run with the `--raw-data` option, it will output the following data instead of displaying a summary: Each seed's data is printed on a separate line, starting with the character `s` for success or `f` for failure, followed by a space, followed by the number of instructions taken.

+### `categorize`

+Runs the given [JQ](https://jqlang.github.io/jq/) filter (a required positional argument) on every spoiler log, and displays how many times each distinct value occurs in the outputs.
+Failed seeds are ignored.
+Results will be displayed on stdout.

 ### `failures`

 Displays the 10 most common exceptions returned by the randomizer, grouped by the location in the code where they were raised.
 Results will be displayed on stdout.